DiamondLightSource/ispyb-api/src/ispyb/sqlalchemy/README.md

 The DB schema file is constantly updated against the referenced database schema and most recent sqlacodegen version.
-To update the database schema reference you need to change the version number at the top of the file `.azure-pipelines/azure-pipelines.yml` in this repository, and commit the change to the `main` branch.
-A pull request with an updated generated schema file will open shortly.
+To update the database schema reference you need to change the version number at the top of the file `.azure-pipelines/azure-pipelines.yml` in this repository via a pull request.
+Once merged to `main`, a pull request with an updated generated schema file will open shortly.

 ### Manually generate the DB schema